DMTF/Redfish-Service-Validator/README.md

 For standard actions, ensure the action belongs to the matching resource.
 For example, it's not allowed to use `#ComputerSystem.Reset` in a `Manager` resource.

-For standard actions, ensure the resource version is high enough for the action.
+For standard actions, ensure the resource's version, as specified in `@odata.type` is high enough for the action.
-For example, the `#ComputerSystem.Decommission` action was added in version 1.21.0 of the `ComputerSystem` resource, so the version of the resource needs to be 1.21.0 or higher.
+For example, the `#ComputerSystem.Decommission` action was added in version 1.21.0 of the `ComputerSystem` schema, so the version of the resource needs to be 1.21.0 or higher.

 ### Action URI Error